Emre-Dinc/DBSGPT_DEMO/README.md

 # School Knowledge Base Chatbot

 A  chatbot system designed to handle school-related queries using the Mistral LLM model and Milvus vector database.
-The system processes PDF documents (such as FAQs, handbooks, etc.), chunks them intelligently, and provides accurate responses to student queries.
+The system processes PDF documents (such as FAQs, handbooks, etc.), chunks them intelligently, and provides accurate responses to student queries.This system implements RAG (Retrieval Augmented Generation) architecture
 ## 🌟 Features

 - PDF document processing and intelligent text chunking